Calibration Results Check and Analysis

 Check the Shift of the Calibration Board’s Point Cloud in Reference to a Fixed Point in Scene Viewer

-If the camera cannot capture the base due to robot degrees of freedom or workspace limitations in the EIH setup, you can use this method to roughly validate the calibration results. |
+If the camera cannot capture an image of the base due to robot degrees of freedom or workspace limitations in the EIH setup, you can use this method to roughly validate the calibration results. |

 After calculating the camera extrinsic parameters, perform the following operations: